Working Equids: Welfare, Health and Behavior

 Working equids—such as donkeys, mules, and working horses—are indispensable to the livelihoods of millions of people around the world.
 Despite their vital roles in transport, agriculture, and daily subsistence activities, their health, welfare, and behavioral needs are often under-recognized and underserved.
 Ensuring the well-being of these animals requires a thorough understanding of the physical, psychological, and social challenges they face in diverse working environments.

 We are pleased to invite you to submit original research articles, critical reviews, and commentaries addressing the welfare, health, and behavior of working equids.
-Particular attention is given to the interaction between human care practices and the biological and behavioral needs of these animals across various geographic, cultural, and economic contexts.
+Particular attention will be given to the interaction between human care practices and the biological and behavioral needs of these animals across various geographic, cultural, and economic contexts.

 Research areas may include (but are not limited to) the following: welfare assessment, access to veterinary care, working conditions, behavioral indicators of stress and pain, human–animal interaction, environmental and management factors, and community-based approaches to improving equid welfare.